awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

   A service role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that a service assumes to perform actions on your behalf\.
 Service roles provide access only within your account and cannot be used to grant access to services in other accounts\.
 An IAM administrator can create, modify, and delete a service role from within IAM\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Warning**
-Changing the permissions for a service role might break Amazon Lex functionality\.
-Edit service roles only when Amazon Lex provides guidance to do so\.
+Changing the permissions for a service role might break Amazon Lex V2 functionality\.
+Edit service roles only when Amazon Lex V2 provides guidance to do so\.

-## Service\-linked roles for Amazon Lex<a name="security_iam_service-with-iam-roles-service-linked"></a>
+## Service\-linked roles for Amazon Lex V2<a name="security_iam_service-with-iam-roles-service-linked"></a>

 |  |  |